yw2247/compmethods-yw2247/problem_set_0/README.md

 Two unusual patterns stand out:

-1. Negative new case value

-I hypothesize that this can appear when Florida revised its cumulative case count downward.
+1. Negative new case value: I hypothesize that this can appear when Florida revised its cumulative case count downward.

 2. Jump patterns after Nov 2022 (Long stretches of zeros followed by sudden large increases)

-The 25% percentile of daily new cases for Florida is 0, which supports this pattern.
+The 25% percentile of daily new cases for Florida is 0, which further supports this second pattern.

-The zoomed plot below makes this second pattern clearer:
+The zoomed plot below makes the second pattern clearer:

 <img src="plots/2e_fl_tail.png" width="700"/>